Table Of Contents

 Penalties for Non-Compliance:

-- Cease-and-desist orders to halt business operations
+- Stop-work orders requiring immediate cessation of business operations

-- Personal liability for unpaid benefits
+- Personal liability for all medical costs and benefits owed to injured workers

 To protect employees in these situations, Illinois created the Injured Workers Benefit Fund, which compensates workers whose employers failed to maintain valid workers compensation coverage.